barbagroup/essential_skills_RRC/docs/testing/testing.md

         dot(a,b)
 ```

-Both files should be in the same location and then you just run in you terminal
+Both files should be in the same location and then if there's a test file that begins with `test_` then
-`pytest test_dot.py`.
+you only need to run `pytest` without any other arguments and pytest will detect it.